One week • June 26–July 3, 2022

 The full tuition fee includes:

-• over-night resident lodging at Kenyon College in shared rooms (does not include linens)
+- over-night resident lodging at Washington College in shared rooms

 All applicants to the Preparatory Division must submit a $75 non-refundable application fee.

-Students are responsible for their own transportation to and from Kenyon College, and they are responsible for providing or renting their own harps.
+Students are responsible for their own transportation to and from Washington College, and they are responsible for providing or renting their own harps.

 Payment Schedule and Cancelation Policy